 What Is the Typical Service Life of a Hydraulic Hose?

-The Society of Automotive Engineers (SAE) has generally set the standard shelf life of unused bulk rubber hoses to ten years from their date of manufacture when properly stored.
+The Society of Automotive Engineers (SAE) has generally set the standard shelf life of unused bulk rubber hoses to six years total ( 4 years as bulk and 2 years as assembly) from their date of manufacture when properly stored.
 However, there are many factors that influence the actual working or service life of a hydraulic hose, such as the type and temperature of the fluids, operating pressure and flow, static or dynamic conditions and environmental conditions.
 While the hose manufacturer or distributor can provide insight into the expected working life when in doubt, replacement should not be delayed if the hose is showing any signs of wear or degradation.
 Most hydraulic hoses are designed to pass the cyclical impulse pressure requirements at specific pressure levels above the rated working pressure, temperature and bend radius.
 This qualification testing requires the use and assembly with the properly specified end fittings attached to the hose for a number of cycles.
 For example, most two wire braid hoses require a successful testing of a minimum of 200,000 pressure impulse cycles, while most wire spiral hoses require at least 500,000 cycles.
 This is why wire spiral hoses are normally considered longer service life hoses for equipment running lots of pressure surges within the hydraulic system.